Workshops at the Center: a practical introduction to Zen

 Seven times a year the Rochester Zen Center offers a full-day introductory workshop taught by the Abbot, Roshi Bodhin Kjolhede (pronounced “coal-heed”), and his senior students.
 Because beginning in Zen isn’t as simple as deciding to attend a new church on Sunday, the introductory workshop is aimed at providing a useful introduction to Zen Buddhism, demystifying the religion and giving basic instruction on how to practice zazen (Zen meditation).
 It’s a unique opportunity to learn first-hand from seasoned practitioners at one of the country’s largest and oldest Zen centers.

 The workshops are scheduled on Saturdays and begin at 9:30 a.m. at the Zen Center’s city center near downtown Rochester.
 For a detailed description of the workshop, please download the workshop brochure.
-To register for a workshop, please download a workshop reservation form.
+Workshops are scheduled for September 27, November 22, and January 24.